 If it appears that you will be disabled for more than six months, you should contact the Fund Office.
 If you are disabled more than six months, you may be eligible to continue your medical and other Fund coverage under the "Disability Waiver" provision described in the section on eligibility and participation.
-In addition, you should contact the Fund Office to find out if you are eligible for a disability pension and, if so, how to file for it.
 Remember, your short-term disability benefits will end after six months.
+However, you may be eligible for long-term disability benefits starting at that time.
+Contact the Fund Office for more details.